cs160-berkeley/prog-01-crunch-time-khotchkiss13/README.md

 * Lastly, I would like to thank YouTube for allowing developers to post tutorial videos on Android development, as well as r/Android user u/santachesthairs for his very detailed guide for getting started with Android development.

-*Feel free to enhance your README.
-For Markdown syntax, see [the GitHub Guides](https://guides.github.com/features/mastering-markdown/).
-Remove this line in your submission.*